Stability conditions for polarised varieties: -critical metrics on asymptotically -stable manifolds

 \subsubsection{Moment maps in infinite dimensions}

 We next demonstrate how the $Z$-critical equation appears as a moment map in infinite dimensions.
+While this is important conceptually, it will also be used in order to understand the linearisation of the $Z$-critical equation.
 Analogously to the Fujiki-Donaldson moment map interpretation of the cscK equation \cite{fujiki,donaldson-moment}, we fix a compact symplectic manifold $(M,\omega)$ and consider the space $\J(M,\omega)$ of almost complex structures compatible with $\omega$.
 We refer to Scarpa \cite[Section 1.3]{scarpa} and Gauduchon \cite[Section 8]{gauduchon} for a good exposition of this space its properties . $\J(M,\omega)$ naturally has the structure of an infinite dimensional complex manifold; its tangent space at $J \in \J(M,\omega)$ is given by with complex structure defined by $A \to JA$ on $T_J\J(M,\omega)$.
 At an almost complex structure $J$, the tangent space can be identified with $\Omega^{0,1}(TX^{1,0})$, the space of $(0,1)$-forms with values in holomorphic vector fields \cite[p.
 14]{scarpa}.

 We let $\G$ denote the group of exact symplectomorphisms of $(M,\omega)$, which acts naturally on $\J(M,\omega)$.
 The Lie algebra of $\G$ can be identified with $C^{\infty}_0(M)$, the functions which integrate to zero, through the Hamiltonian construction.
 For $h \in C^{\infty}_0(M)$, we denote by $v_h$ the associated Hamiltonian vector field.
 The infinitesimal action of $\G$ is then given by Under the identification of $T_J\J(M,\omega)$ with $\Omega^{0,1}(TX^{1,0})$, the operator $P$ corresponds to the operator \cite[Lemma 1.4.3]{scarpa} The operator $\D$ plays a central role in the theory of cscK metrics.
 Note, for example, that its kernel consists of functions generating global holomorphic vector fields, there are called \emph{holomorphy potentials}.